Chemical cartridge: Detection of end of service life

 End-of-service-life indicator (ESLI).
 Saturation of sorbent mercury vapor leads to a color change (circle visible at the center of cartridge surface) from orange to brown.

-Service lives of all types of cartridges are limited, therefore, the employer is obliged to replace them in a timely manner.
+The service lives of all types of cartridges are limited, therefore, the employer is obliged to replace them in a timely manner.

 Old methods

 Subjective reactions of users' sensory systems

-The use of cartridges in the contaminated atmosphere leads to saturation of the sorbent (or the dryer — when using catalysts).
-The concentration of harmful gases in the purified air gradually increases.
-The ingress of harmful gases in the inhaled air can lead to a reaction in a user's sensory system: odor, taste, irritation of the respiratory system, dizziness, headaches, and other health impairments up to the loss of consciousness.
+The use of cartridges in the contaminated atmosphere leads to saturation of the sorbent (or the dryer, when using catalysts).
+Once fully saturated, concentration of harmful gases in the purified air gradually increases.
+The presence of harmful gases in the inhaled air can lead to a reaction in a user's sensory system: odor, taste, irritation of the respiratory system, dizziness, headaches, and other health impairments up to loss of consciousness and death.

 These signs (known in the US as "warning properties" - p.
 28) indicate that one must leave the polluted workplace area, and replace the cartridge with a new one.
-This can also be a symptom of a loose fit the mask to one's face and the leakage of unfiltered air through the gaps between the mask and the face.
+This can also be a symptom of a loose fit of the mask to one's face, and the leakage of unfiltered air through the gaps between the mask and the face.
 Historically, this method is the oldest.

 Respirator cartridge (3M 6009) for protection against mercury vapor and chlorine.
 This cartridge has an indicator that progressively changes color (from yellow to black, 1-2-3-4) when it is exposed to mercury vapor.

 The advantages of this method – if harmful gases have warning properties at concentrations less than 1 PEL, the replacement will be produced on time (in most cases, at least); the application of this method does not require the use of special cartridges (more expensive) and accessories; replacement happens when one needs to do it – after the sorbent saturation, and without any calculations; the sorption capacity of the cartridges is fully expired (which reduces costs for respiratory protection).

 The disadvantage of this method is that some harmful gases have no warning properties.
-For example, there is a list of over 500 harmful gases in the Respirator Selection Guide and over 60 of them have no warning properties, and there is no such information for over 100 of them.
-So, if one uses warning properties to replace cartridges, this may lead to breathing air with an excess harmful gas concentration in some cases.
+For example, there is a list of over 500 harmful gases in the Respirator Selection Guide.
+Over 60 of them have no warning properties, and there is no such information for over 100 of them.
+This can lead to breathing air with an excess harmful gas concentration in some cases, if one uses warning properties to replace cartridges.